 I recommend: Going there early in the morning, it gets scorching hot at noon.
 And wear proper shoes if you plan to venture into the paddy field.

 Price: Rp.
 10,000 entrance (Around USD $1)

 This is not an exhaustive list of course, there are tons of other things to do in Ubud.
-But these are my top 5 must-dos for all those going there just for a couple of days.
-Go on then, enjoy the great outdoors!
+But these are my top 6 must-dos for all those going there just for a couple of days.
+Go on then, enjoy this magical place!